pingren/bpmn-dataflow-diagram-editor/README.md

 A diagram object is created when a tab, namely `DiagramEditor` **mounted**.
 Then it will be [provided/injected](https://vuejs.org/v2/api/index.html#provide-inject) to all children.
 Thus all child vue components can use it to control the diagram.

-Diagram also has some "private" functions: `evaluateNodeData`, `evaluateNodeInput`, `evaluateNodeOutput`, etc. They get called inside bpmn-js EventBus handlers, and should not be used outside.
+Diagram also has some "private" methods: `evaluateNodeData`, `evaluateNodeInput`, `evaluateNodeOutput`, etc. They get called inside bpmn-js EventBus handlers, and should not be used outside.

 #### Vuex State

 [Vuex](https://vuex.vuejs.org/) is needed because some diagram states need to be reactive in vue components.
-Therefore, each diagram object is accompanied with an vuex state and keeps track of vuex state by a key.
+Therefore, each diagram object is accompanied with an vuex state store and keeps track of the store by a key.

 This project [reuse a same vuex module](https://vuex.vuejs.org/guide/modules.html#module-reuse) since there could be mutiple diagrams because of tabs.
-A vuex module is [registered](https://vuex.vuejs.org/guide/modules.html#dynamic-module-registration) when a tab, namely `DiagramEditor` **created** and will be unregistered before destoryed.
+A vuex module is [registered](https://vuex.vuejs.org/guide/modules.html#dynamic-module-registration) when a tab, namely `DiagramEditor` **created** and will be removed before vue components destoryed.

-Each vuex module contains basic states such as currentNodeId, isRunning, etc. It also contains three model objects: inputModel, transferModel, outputModel.
+A vuex module contains basic states of diagram such as currentNodeId, isRunning, etc. It also contains three node data model objects: inputModel, transferModel, outputModel.

-#### Node Property Model
+#### Node Data Model

 Every node have its own property.
-Properties are represneted in the transferModel.
+Properties are stored in the transferModel.
 User could change property inside the property pane.

-A node can also have inputs and outputs depending on its property, diagram structure and node input & output config.
-They are represented in the inputModel and outputModel.
+A node can also have inputs and outputs, which stored in the inputModel and outputModel.
+Inputs and outputs depends on node properties, diagram structure and node input & output config:

-Each node have a input and output config:

-- input config: what and how the collection of a node parents' outputModel are used and transformed into its inputModel.
+- node input config: what and how the collection of a node parents' output( outputModel) are used and transformed into its inputModel.

-- output config: hat and how the property of node, are used and transformed into its outputModel.
+- node output config: what and how the property(transferModel) of node, are used and transformed into its outputModel.

 Both inputModel, outputModel are updated automatically.
 Core logic is in the Diagram.js based on a Breadth-First Traversal.